-However, the most common injury that occurs in these crashes is whiplash-associated disorder (WAD).
+However, the most common injury that occurs in a rear end collision is whiplash-associated disorder (WAD).
 This injury occurs when the impact of a crash causes a person’s head to snap back-and-forth in a violent, whip-like motion, causing damage to muscles, ligaments, nerves and bones in the neck area.

-A person who suffers whiplash can experience chronic neck pain, limited motion and lingering swelling, spasms, muscle weakness and tenderness in the neck and shoulders.
+A person who suffers whiplash can experience chronic neck pain, limited motion and lingering swelling, spasms, muscle weakness and tenderness in the shoulders and neck.
 Many people who suffer from whiplash also experience depression and other emotional issues due to their ongoing physical problems.

 Whiplash can require extensive medical treatment such as surgery, rehabilitation, medication and chiropractic care.
 The injury can also keep a victim from working or handling tasks around the home for an extended period of time.

 In the majority of rear-end accidents, the driver in the rear vehicle is at fault.
 Typically, the driver follows the front vehicle too closely, or “tailgates,” in violation of Section 162 of The Motor Vehicle Act.
 The law states:

 “A driver of a vehicle must not cause or permit the vehicle to follow another vehicle more closely than is reasonable and prudent, having due regard for the speed of the vehicles and the amount and nature of traffic on and the condition of the highway.”